Green-Fuzzing/green-fuzzing.github.io/README.md

 ## Features
 - **Dataset-driven inputs** – Providers, regions, CPU models, and carbon intensity figures are loaded from the `data/GA-data` submodule so the calculator always reflects the latest Green Algorithms reference data.
 - **Comprehensive calculator** – Capture CPUs per machine, memory allocation, fuzzing trial counts, and more to generate a detailed emissions estimate.
-- **Regional comparisons** – See how the campaign would perform in every region offered by the selected provider, including an easy-to-scan tree-year impact table.
+- **Regional comparisons** – Sample efficient, inefficient, and random regions for every provider (plus your current setup) using the Green Algorithms tree-year baseline of 21.77&nbsp;kg CO₂e per mature tree-year<sup>†</sup>.
 - **MPI-SP themed UI** – Responsive, two-column layout with MPI-SP colours, gradients, and glassmorphism-inspired cards.
+- **Transparent storage** – A single consent cookie (for EU compliance) and browser-local storage keep your saved runs on your device only—no analytics or external tracking.

 ## Getting started
 1. Clone the repository.